FotopoulosGeorge/productivity-calendar/README.md

 # Productivity Calendar

 A clean, intuitive productivity calendar application for tracking tasks and weekly progress.
-Available both as a web application and desktop app.
+Available both as a web application and cross-platform desktop app.

 ## 🌐 Live Demo